jbnetapp/demo-netapp-cloud-api/README.md

         ```

 ## Check your JWT access token
 When using **cloudaccount.py** script with option --setup to create the configuration file the **JWT access token** is automatically saved in the section header [API_TOKEN].
-To Check if your **JWT access token** is valid you can use --check-token option.
+To Check if your **JWT access token** is valid you can use --token-check option.
 ```
-# python3 cloudaccount.py --check-token
+# python3 cloudaccount.py --token-check
 Access Token is valid
 ```

 ## Get a new JWT access token
 The **JWT access token** is limited in time and will expire after few days.
 If  **JWT access token** as expired a Code error **401** with message **TokenExpiredError: jwt expired** is return by the API:
 ```
-# python3 cloudaccount.py --check-token
+# python3 cloudaccount.py --token-check
 ERROR: {"code":401,"message":"TokenExpiredError: jwt expired"}
 ```
 To Get a new **JWT access token** :
 ```
-# python3 cloudaccount.py --get-new-token
+# python3 cloudaccount.py --token-get-new
 ```

 Check if your new **JWT access token** is valid and saved in your private **api.conf** configuration file.
 ```
-# python3 cloudsync.py --check-token
+# python3 cloudsync.py --token-check
 Access Token is valid
 ```
 # How to Use the CloudSync Script: